stephenh/pageobjects/README.markdown

     }
     <div id="dummy-click-div" class=".dummyClickDiv">&nbsp;</div>

-This uses `position: fixed` otherwise if the click div is at the bottom of the page, but a form element is at the bottom, Selenium will jump back/forth scrolling each into view.
-This isn't a big deal if you want to leave the click div at the bottom of your page.
+This uses `position: fixed` otherwise if the click div is at the bottom of the page, but a form element is at the top, Selenium will jump back/forth scrolling each into view.
+This isn't a big deal, just annoying if you're watching the test manually.

 **Note:** You can change the dummy click div id by setting the `pageobjects.dummyClickDiv` system property, or calling `DummyClickDiv.setId`.
-If you set it to `null`, the clicking the dummy element will be skipped and `shift tab` will be used to change focus instead.
+If you set it to `null`, the dummy element logic will be skipped and `shift tab` will be used to change focus instead.

 Credits
 -------